bvschaik/julius/doc/bugs.md

 ## Trade ships appear to buy the wrong resources

 If you have one dock and are trading with two cities, it is possible that (1) you will get paid for a few more units of goods in the year than are allowed from the city buying them, (2) that a couple units of goods will show up as being loaded onto a ship from a city that does not trade those goods, and (3) because of the mistakenly loaded goods, that ship will fail to purchase a couple of loads of goods for which it has room and for which you have goods available.
 More details are available [in this comment](https://github.com/bvschaik/julius/issues/421#issuecomment-618942375).

+## More original bugs

+For a more comprehensive list of original bugs, along with their current status, please check the [original bug issue reports](https://github.com/bvschaik/julius/issues/labels/original%20bug).